 Here’s to earning what you’re worth!

 JASON FORREST (named one of 2012’s Top Young Trainers for Training magazine–a national, industry-wide publication) is an expert at creating high-performance sales cultures through complete training programs.
+In 2013, he won a Gold Stevie Award for Sales Training Leader of the Year.
 He incorporates experiential learning (rather than theory) to increase sales, implement cultural accountability, and transform companies into sales organizations.
 A sales professional at heart, Forrest is the author of two previous books.
 Forrest’s competitive distinction is his behavior-modification approach (which focuses on people, process, and presentation) and his focus on culture change.

 ABOUT FORREST PERFORMANCE GROUP